 If you want to check for invalid or duplicate tickets during an event, you need access to a ticket database to associate with one of our validation services.
-You can easily upload a CSV file to codeREADr’s servers.
+You can easily upload a CSV file to CodeREADr’s servers.
 (After logging in, just click the “Import / Export” tab on the Databases page.)
 You can also use our Postback URL service to access a database hosted on your own servers.
-(NOTE: Postback URL is an advanced feature which requires IT integration.)
+(NOTE: Postback URL is an advanced feature that requires IT integration.)

 Creating a Database

 You can easily create a database for electronic ticketing or any other purpose with a basic text editor like Notepad or TextEdit.
 We’ve created detailed instructions for doing so.
 Each database can have two fields – the Value field (mandatory) and the Response field (optional).

 Values are your ticket IDs.
 They can contain letters, numbers, and even international characters.
 We generally recommend values of 20 characters or less for the rapid scanning of small barcodes.

 Responses are the text that will be displayed to an app user after scanning an associated barcode value.
 The app user has the ability to search values and response texts both on-device and online.
 Technically, responses are specific to each value, but you can make them the same for all values.
 Typical responses might include the event name, ticket holder name, venue, seat number, and even an email address or URL.
 Entering a ticket holder name as a response is particularly useful is the Name for searching and validating in case of a lost or forgotten ticket.